RunminGan1218/CLISA_Hydra/readme.md

 1. run train_ext.py  pretrain
 2. run extract_fea.py   running norm lds save
 3. run train_mlp.py   finetune

+caution:
+To ensure code security, please ensure that the same run_no is used when running three code files within a trial.

 use wandb to see results